This section contains style guidelines for the presentation and layout of the MPhil dissertation and essays.

 Essays should be stapled, not bound with the cover sheet securely attached.

-For theses, a simple plastic or stiff paper cover with suitable comb binding of the pages is satisfactory.
+For dissertations, a simple plastic or stiff paper cover with suitable comb binding of the pages is satisfactory.
 There are several binding services within the University such as the UIS Finishing Services, based on the New Museums Site, or .